bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 First, it gives you a clear hook to impose, reason about and visualize high level structure to your schedule.
 Yearning for a linear, stage-like design?
 Just order your base sets!
 Secondly, it allows Bevy to set good default behavior for systems added by users, without removing their control.

-Let me tell you a story, set in a world where all of Mr. Straw Man's points above are true, and no default set is added.
+Let me tell you a story, set in a world where all of our rhetorical skeptic's points above are true, and no default set is added.

 1. A new user adds the `make_player_run` system to their app.
 2. Sometimes this system runs before input handling, leading to randomly dropped inputs.
 Sometimes it runs after rendering, leading to strange flickers.